 5.5.6 Potential New Requirements needed to support the use case

-[PR 5.5.6-001] Subject to regulatory requirements and operator preferences, the 5G system shall be able to support an efficient communication path and resource utilization for a UE using only satellites access, e.g. to minimize the latencies introduced by satellite links involved.
+[PR 5.5.6-001] Subject to regulatory requirements and operator’s policies, the 5G system shall be able to support an efficient communication path and resource utilization for a UE using only satellites access, e.g. to minimize the latencies introduced by satellite links involved.